shikhar3295/adam2392.github.io/content/blog/travel/Africa/Travel Blog - Morocco.md

 ## Food
+I highly recommend asking your hotel/airbnb hosts about these things, or checking out tripadvisor.
+Morocco is not advanced like most US/EU cities, so you have to really explore and be comfortable trying new things.
 #### 1. Tangine
+This is the main Moroccan food.
+It essentially consists of some couscous and slow cooked meat and vegetables.
+It's great to try at least a few times!

 #### 2. Bazaar Cafe
 Rue Sidi El Yamani 24 Bis - Marrakech www.bazaarcafe.ma

 #### 3. Roti D'or
+If you're sick and tired of eating tangine, then come here!
+This is a great kebab/falafel restaurant that is super cheap within the Jema El Fana in Marrakech.

 ## Nightlife/Drinking
 TBD